U.S. Temporary Foreign Worker Visa Programs

 What changes did the Trump administration make?

-During his 2016 campaign, President Trump said that he would seek to reduce both legal and illegal immigration and implement a “merit-based” immigration system, though he failed to gain the support in Congress necessary to make such policy changes.
-In 2017, Trump issued an executive order directing federal agencies to evaluate immigration policies in order to protect U.S. workers and crack down on fraud.
+President Trump pledged to reduce both legal and illegal immigration and implement a “merit-based” immigration system, though he failed to gain the support in Congress necessary to make such policy changes.
+In 2017, he issued an executive order directing federal agencies to evaluate immigration policies in order to protect U.S. workers and crack down on fraud.
 He requested that agencies suggest reforms to the H1B program to ensure that visas were awarded to the most-skilled or highest-paid applicants.
 The administration temporarily suspended fast-track processing for H1Bs on two occasions, and the number of denials of H1B applications more than doubled in 2018 from the year before.
 In 2019, however, denials dropped sharply, bringing the approval rating up to 98 percent.

 What other reforms have been proposed?

 Recent H1B bills have included proposals to permanently raise the numerical cap, impose additional requirements on companies planning to pay H1B workers less than $100,000, and reduce fraud and abuse.
-A bipartisan bill introduced in 2020 aims to prioritize U.S.-educated H1B applicants and close loopholes that have allowed the replacement of American workers with H1B and other visa holders.
+The latest bipartisan bill, reintroduced in 2023, aims to prioritize U.S.-educated H1B applicants and close loopholes that have allowed the replacement of American workers with H1B and other visa holders.
+(Previous attempts to pass the bill stalled in Congress.)

-How has the COVID-19 pandemic affected these programs?
+How did the COVID-19 pandemic affect these programs?

-The pandemic and resulting shutdowns have disrupted most temporary foreign worker programs.
-In March 2020, the State Department halted routine visa services at U.S. embassies and consulates, including for H1B visa holders, though efforts to resume services are ongoing.
+The onset of the pandemic and resulting shutdowns disrupted most temporary foreign worker programs.
+In March 2020, the State Department halted routine visa services at U.S. embassies and consulates, including for H1B visa holders, though efforts to resume services are ongoing in certain locations.
 However, officials continued to process H2 visas, even easing restrictions on these programs to ensure a steady supply of migrant farmworkers and avoid domestic food shortages.

 What has Biden done?

-President Biden has promised to restore the visa programs that Trump halted.
+President Biden promised to restore the visa programs that Trump halted.
 In February 2021, Biden revoked an order implemented under Trump that froze the issuance of new green cards and halted certain types of visas, including those for H1B and H2B holders.
-He has also released a proposal for comprehensive immigration reform.
-If passed, it would make temporary workers eligible for lawful prospective immigrant status, which would allow them to legally live and work in the United States; grant work authorizations to H1B holders’ dependents; and increase the availability of employment-based green cards.
+He also unveiled a comprehensive immigration reform bill, which proposes making temporary workers eligible for lawful prospective immigrant status and increasing the availability of employment-based green cards, among other provisions.
+However, it remains stalled in Congress and experts say it is unlikely to pass.

 Recommended Resources